Why ride? Observations from the director

 - Not a conventional fundraiser.
 I don't know about you, but I'm uncomfortable about asking folks to pay money for me to ride.
 It would be like my wife asking to be paid to eat chocolate.
 Instead, we'll simply charge a fair price and donate the proceeds.
 I welcome and encourage you to make an additional donation, but you don't need to ask others to donate.

 - Not that expensive.
-OK, it's 40 bucks, but, you'll get a receipt for the charitable part of your entry fee (around $28) and you get the aforementioned awesome t-shirt, food, and perhaps other freebies.
+OK, it's 40 bucks, but nowadays that's pretty cheap and you get the aforementioned awesome t-shirt, food, and perhaps other freebies.
 I like to think that you'll find the ride to be very worthwhile.

 - Maps and cue sheets.
 Admittedly, not really a reason to ride but a spoiler if it's done poorly.
 The route will be marked so you can't possibly get lost.
 The cue sheet will be detailed with road names, numbers, and comments, and the location of sag stops and stores will be clearly marked.
 The maps and cue sheets are posted on the Routes page so you can ride the route again at a later time if you so choose.